WindyBanana/speech-to-cli/README.md

 sudo usermod -aG input $USER
 newgrp input      # start a shell with the new group, or log out/in
 ```
+If you skip the `usermod` command, the daemon will fail with `PermissionError` when trying to read `/dev/input/event*`.
 Verify membership with `id` or `groups`; you should see `input` listed.

 If `python main.py` fails with “PortAudio library not found”, install the PortAudio runtime/dev packages and rerun setup: